alibaba/yalantinglibs/src/struct_pack/doc/Introduction_EN.md

 ## Forward/backward compatibility

 If current message type no longer meets all you needs - say, you'd like the object to have an extra field, the compatibility should not be broken so that the old object could be correctly parsed with the new type definition.
-In struct_pack, any new fields you added must be of type `struct_pack::compatible<T>` and be appended **at the end of the object**. <br />Let's take struct `person` as an example:
+In struct_pack, any new fields you added must be of type `struct_pack::compatible<T, version_number>`. <br />And the version number should be incremental each time you update the struct.
+Let's take struct `person` as an example:

 ```cpp
 struct person {